ERM-MinMaxGAP: Benchmarking and Mitigating Gender Bias in Multilingual Multimodal Speech-LLM Emotion Recognition: Introduction

 However, existing SER fairness studies mainly focus on classifier-style pipelines built on fixed self-supervised learning (SSL) representations rather than modern end-to-end audio--language or speech-LLM systems~\cite{lin2025emo}.
 This gap matters because speech LLMs are increasingly used as general audio reasoning backbones~\cite{tang2023salmonn,chu2024qwen2,rubenstein2023audiopalm,zhang2023speechgpt}.
 Meanwhile, fairness analyses of speech-integrated LLMs have largely centered on semantic tasks such as speech-to-text translation, spoken coreference, sentence continuation, and spoken question answering, rather than SER~\cite{lin2024listen}.
 As a result, gender bias in multilingual, multimodal SER with speech LLMs remains under-benchmarked.

 To fill this gap, we present a dedicated benchmark of gender bias in multilingual, multimodal speech LLMs for SER under a controlled setting that disentangles language from corpus effects.
 We further propose \textbf{ERM-MinMaxGAP}, a fairness-aware training objective that augments empirical risk minimization with a penalty on the maximum within-language, within-modality male--female loss gap.
 By explicitly penalizing the worst subgroup disparity, the objective aims to improve overall SER performance while reducing gender imbalance within each language and modality.
-In summary, our contributions are twofold: (1) we provide, to the best of our knowledge, the first dedicated benchmark of gender bias in multilingual multimodal speech LLMs for SER; and (2) we propose ERM-MinMaxGAP, a fairness-aware objective that minimizes overall SER loss while directly reducing the worst within-language, within-modality gender disparity.\footnote{All code, data, and models will be released upon acceptance.}
+In summary, our contributions are twofold: (1) we provide, to the best of our knowledge, the first dedicated benchmark of gender bias in multilingual multimodal speech LLMs for SER; and (2) we propose ERM-MinMaxGAP, a fairness-aware objective that minimizes overall SER loss while directly reducing the worst within-language, within-modality gender disparity.
+Project page: \url{https://github.com/zihaurpang/ERM-MinMaxGAP}.